 A – All for-hire motor carriers that operate point-to-point in Ohio are required to have a CPCN from the PUCO before beginning operations.
 CPCNs will NOT be issued to private carriers.

 Q – Is a CPCN necessary if I already participate in IFTA, UCR or IRP programs?

-A – Yes, the initial registration for a CPCN is required for all for-hire motor carriers that operate point-to-point in Ohio regardless of participation in UCR, IFTA or IRP programs however annual renewal for a CPCN is not required for motor carriers that participate in the UCR program.
+A – Yes, the initial registration for a CPCN is required for all for-hire motor carriers that operate point-to-point in Ohio regardless of participation in UCR, IFTA or IRP programs however annual renewal for a CPCN is not required for motor carriers that participate in the UCR program, except for household goods (HHG) carriers.
 IFTA or IRP holders that operate intrastate commerce still must renew their CPCN annually.